stefek99/wings-integration/tutorial/wings-integration-tutorial-readme.md

 #### Other tools we will use

+The best thing is - you don't have to install pretty much anything - most of the things run online.
+The only exception - [Metamask](https://metamask.io/) - Chrome extension but chances are you have it already set up.

 * Solidity - programming language used to create smart contracts
 * [OpenZeppelin](https://github.com/OpenZeppelin/zeppelin-solidity) - collection of great smart contracts
 * [Remix IDE](https://remix.ethereum.org/) - powerful tool for creating Solidity code
 * [Metamask](https://metamask.io/) - Chrome extension allowing interfacing with smart contracts
 * [Etherscan](https://etherscan.io/) - for veryfying source code of our smart contract

 ### Inheritance
 Many programming languages support inheritance.
 It's a way of saying that `Tesla` is derived from `Car` and we don't have to explain explicitly that is has `Wheels` *(because they are derived from the base `Car` class)*.